School Uniform Video

 - No colours on the shoes.

-- They should not contain any logos, pictures or elaborate decoration
+- It should not contain any logos/pictures/elaborate decorations or football badges

 - Must be a suitable size bag for carrying equipment and books